 Companies like this make a lot of money because the customers don’t really know whether it works or not.
 If you have one of the chews or use the vaporizer, you would probably attribute any positive feelings to that.
 After all, people can convince themselves that sugar pills kill pain, with surprising effectiveness.

 Additionally, most of the health benefits that CBD is supposed to offer would be challenging to actually observe (like decreased risk of cancer and reductions in inflammation).
 Essentially, you could take the products consistently and never know whether they work.
 This is my main gripe with products like CBD oil – so many of the miracle stories are anecdotal.

+As always, the other earning approach is to build a team.
 The compensation plan for Kannaway gets complicated quickly and there are multiple different levels, bonuses, schemes and factors to consider.

 All this means is that distributors don’t earn money from the membership fee of people they recruit.
 But… they do earn money from the sales people they recruit make.

 How much money depends on their own rank, the rank of the people they recruit, how much product is being sold, the legs of the distributor’s business, the matching bonuses in place, the team override bonus, the differential infinity bonus and many other aspects.